-Where to stay in Fuerteventura, Canary Island
+Where to stay in Fuerteventura, Canary Islands

-One of the hardest decisions to make when planning a trip to the island is choosing where to sleep in Fuerteventura.
+One of the hardest decisions to make when planning a trip to the island is choosing where to stay.
 My recommendation, if you are going to spend at least 4 nights on the island, is to split your stay in two different hotels, one in the north and one in the south.
 If you are going to spend less time in Fuerteventura, or if you do not want to change hotels, I recommend looking for a hotel in a central area.

 In the southern part of Fuerteventura, I recommend sleeping in Tarajalejo or Costa Calma.
 I stayed in R2 Bahía Playa hotel, located in front of Tarajalejo beach.
 I had a very comfortable and pleasant stay.
 In Costa Calma, I recommend INNSiDE by Meliá Fuerteventura.

-Lastly, if you are looking for a hotel in Fuerteventura in a central area, I recommend Caleta de Fuste, a town located quite close to the airport.
-I recommend taking a look at La Perla de Bahia Sol, an apartment in Fuerteventura with very good reviews.
+Lastly, if you are looking for a hotel in a central area, I recommend Caleta de Fuste, a town located quite close to the airport.
+I recommend taking a look at La Perla de Bahia Sol, an apartment with very good reviews.
 If you prefer a hotel, Barceló Royal Level Family Club is a good option, especially if you are traveling to Fuerteventura with family.